 2. Help the Site Visitors to Locate the Items They’re Looking for

 Even though the appearance of your website is crucial, there’re other more important things to consider.
 In addition to using an open-source ASP.NET for your website design, you will also need to look into its usability.
 This is vital as far as providing an awesome customer experience is concerned.
-You have to realize that customers place a lot of emphasis on the site’s usability, as it is what determines how long they will stick around.
+You have to realize that customers place a lot of emphasis on the site’s usability, determining how long they will stick around.

 3. Ensure Your Online Experience Can Be Accessed Everywhere

 Mobile traffic has been increasing at an exponential rate in the past few years, and this is a trend that will not slow down anytime soon.
-What this means is that apart from ensuring that you get to make your website content readable, you will also need to cater to the needs of mobile users.
+This means that apart from ensuring that you get to make your website content readable, you will also need to cater to the needs of mobile users.

 The main idea here is to try and have a responsive design for the website.
 In the past, this topic was relatively quiet.
 But today’s visitors normally use it as a standard to measure the kind of experience they will have on a given website.
-From the rewards programs to the product pages, the website should easily adjust to the user’s screen, regardless of the device they are using.
+From the rewards programs to the product pages, the website should easily adjust to the user’s screen, regardless of their use.

 Its overall load time is another factor you will need to explore.

-The length of time taken to load a page impacts its search engine rankings as well as its accessibility.
+The length of time taken to load a page impacts its search engine rankings and accessibility.
 No single person is willing to take more than five seconds waiting for a product page to load.
 Many will instead opt to leave your store and visit that of your competition.

-To help with this, you can convert ASPX page to PDF, and also make other smaller changes such as:
+To help with this, you can convert the ASPX page to PDF and also make other smaller changes such as:

 - Disable the autoplay function for all audio and video elements

-- Include more white space to assist in speeding up the load times
+- Include white space to assist in speeding up the load times

 - Optimize all product images to minimize wait times and maximize load speeds

-- Each of the aforementioned improvements is able to eliminate various annoyances associated with eCommerce stores, and will, thus, assist you to enhance the customer experience.
+- Each of the aforementioned improvements can eliminate various annoyances associated with eCommerce stores and will, thus, assist you in enhancing the customer experience.

 4. Build an Emotional Connection

 A website is as powerful as any other type of marketing collateral known to man.
-In addition to making it possible for clients to buy your products and services, the website is also able to provide your business with some form of credibility.
-Customers are more inclined to trust a web-based business that has a professional-looking page, compared to one that only boasts of a crappy web page.
+In addition to making it possible for clients to buy your products and services, the website can also provide your business with some form of credibility.
+Customers are more inclined to trust a web-based business with a professional-looking page than one that only boasts a crappy web page.

-The four tips discussed above should provide you with some insight on how to use web design to improve customer engagement.
+The four tips discussed above should provide you with insight into using web design to improve customer engagement.
 You have to realize that design involves much more than beautifying the website.
 It’s, therefore, upon you to ensure that the customer has a smooth journey when shopping with you.